 Formulating the change management strategy is the first critical step in implementing a change management methodology.
 The strategy provides direction for informed decision-making and brings the project or change to life, describing who and how it will impact the organization.

-The change management strategy contributes to the formulation of the five change management plans recommended by change management best practices.
-For instance, the groups identified in the strategy should each be addressed specifically in the communication plan.
+The change management strategy contributes to the formulation of the change management plans recommended by change management best practices.
+For instance, the groups identified in the strategy should each be addressed specifically in the communications plan.
 Steps for building and maintaining the sponsor coalition identified in the strategy are part of the sponsorship roadmap.
 Each of the subsequent change management plans and activities are guided by an effective change management strategy.